1 in Sleep Product Research

 |30 day||30 day||30 day||30 day||30 day|

 Below are the most common words / phrases that owners use to describe lying on their down alternative / gel pillow.

 – Prices for down alternative pillows often range from $10-$50.
 Given their relatively low price, decent durability and respectable owner satisfaction, owners tend to say the pillows are a good value.

-– Less than 3 percent of owners report that their pillow sleeps hot or acts as a heat trap.
+– Less than three percent of owners report that their pillow sleeps hot or acts as a heat trap.

 – Side sleepers may find that the pillows lack supportiveness due to their softness.
 Scrunching the pillow or even folding it may provide the necessary support.

 – Down alternative pillows tend to be widely available at retailers, including overstock.com, amazon.com, walmart.com, Bed, Bath & Beyond, JCPenney and others.

 AFFILIATE DISCLOSURE: One or more links to a product offered for sale at Amazon.com may appear on this page, and SleepLikeTheDead.com will earn revenue if a product(s) is purchased through such a link(s).